dtgeoeu-wp6-tsunamis/spack-compss/README.md

 You can do `spack find` to see which packages are now installed in the environment.
 To see if the installation of compss worked you can do `runcompss --version`, but the first time you do this you might need to deactivate the environment (`spack env deactivate`) and activate it again.
 If the command runcompss is not known, then something went wrong with the installation.
+See [here](https://dtgeoeu-wp6-tsunamis.github.io/dt-geo-wp6-docs/spack-and-compss/cheat-sheet/) for some useful spack commands.

 ## Installing Python packages in the environment
 You can use py-pip to install the python packages you need.
-Note that Spack already have many python packages available, but not all of them are included.
-Therefore, to be consistent, we have installed py-pip so that we can install the python packages with pip install.
-And because in the .yaml file has the flag `concretization: together`, we are sure that COMPSs and pip will use the same python version.
+Note that Spack already has many python packages available, but not all of them are included.
+Therefore, to be consistent, we have installed py-pip so that we can install the python packages with the pip install command.
+And because in the .yaml file we put the flag `concretization: together`, we are sure that COMPSs and pip will use the same python version.
-With the **spack environment active**, you can install any python packages with pip:
+With the **spack environment active**, you can install any python package with pip:
 ```
 pip install name_of_python_package
 ```